jonathancross/j-renamer/README.md

 ### Options:
-      -debug                 : Must be first arg if you want to see debug info.
+      -debug                 : Must be first option if you want to see debug info.
-      <input_pattern>        : Normal shell pattern. (only in unix shell, Not for DOS)
+      <input_pattern>        : Normal shell pattern. (only in *NIX / Mac terminal, Not for Windows CMD)
-      -in:"<input_pattern>"  : Explicit input pattern, used for DOS/*NIX (use quotes!)
+      -in:"<input_pattern>"  : Explicit input pattern - use quotes.
                                Patterns can be very explicit eg:
                                To select files 000_* - 045_* use this: "0[0-3][0-9]_.* 04[0-5]_.*"
       -out:<output_pattern>  : Use # (sequence number) to build an output pattern.